kowalej/BlueMuse/README.md

     * Added button to "hard reset" the Muse. *This can sometimes help resolve connectivity issues.*
     * Cleaned up UI (improved button colours and important text is bolded).
     * Added a lot more logging for Bluetooth and other processing errors.
 This will hopefully lead to issues being resolved in the future if users are having streaming issues.
-    * Using generated UWP package Install.ps1 Powershell install script (no longer relying on customer InstallBlueMuse.ps1 script).
+    * Utilizing generated UWP package Install.ps1 Powershell install script (instead of calling Add-AppDevPackage directly).

 #### Older
 * 1.1.1.0